DilawarSD/ESE-Frontend/README.md

   1. BacklogForm.js - This where you are able to input to create a ticket.
   2. BacklogList.js - This displays the tickets where you have the buttons displayed with edit and delete.
   3. ticketUtils.js - This is a utils file that has sort and search functionality.
-  4. Search.js -displays the search bar and sort options.
+  4. Search.js - Displays the search bar and sort options.
   5. Server.js -This is my server.js where it is able to make the actions of getTickets to where we can display the tickets, addTicket which is where we can add the tickets, updateTickets and deleteTickets where you can edit or delete tickets that were created and getUsers which is to display the users.
 This file connects to the supabase database through the API folder by fetching to /api/tickets, which contains the ticket and user routes, enabling these actions.

 **User**